 The ITS Training Group provides free instruction in technologies that support teaching and learning, and in technologies that ITS maintains and supports.
 We offer training in a variety of formats, including hands-on workshops, informational seminars, webinars, online video tutorials, vendor- and ITS-produced documents.

 Health Sciences Employees

 WVU Health Sciences has some systems that are unique to its employees.
-Visit http://its.hsc.wvu.edu/ to find important information about technical support, the Health Sciences email system, room reservations and more.
-This is also where you can find the login portal to SOLE (Secure OnLine Environment), the online learning system unique to Health Sciences.
+Contact its IT staff for important information about technical support, the Health Sciences email system, room reservations and more.
+This is also where you can find the login portal to SOLE (Study Observe Learn Engage), the online learning system unique to Health Sciences.

 eCampus is the online learning management system, which can be used for both online and face-to-face courses at all WVU campuses.
-Visit Faculty Resources for information about the system and how to get started with it.
+Our Faculty Resources page has information about the system and how to get started with it.

 eCampus Request System is a web application that lets faculty make specific course requests and modifications.

 Portal.wvu.edu gives students and employees a single front door to

 some services and applications, from accessing eCampus, Gmail and STAR to checking